Best streaming devices in 2023

 Doesn't play games in 4K

 But since the Xbox Series S is the same price as six Chromecast with Google TVs, it's good that it also comes with a fantastic console.
-Capable of outputting games at 1440p, and running the gamut of all the goodies on Xbox Game Pass, the Xbox Series S is seen as a solid alternative to the much-more expensive Xbox Series X. Its only major drawback aside from not hitting 4K gaming is its 512 GB SSD, which can fill up fast with major games, causing you to uninstall titles often.
+Capable of outputting games at 1440p, and running the gamut of all the goodies on Xbox Game Pass, the Xbox Series S is seen as a solid alternative to the much-more expensive Xbox Series X. Its only major drawback aside from not hitting 4K gaming is its 512 GB SSD, which can fill up fast with major games, and might require you to uninstall titles often.

 Read our full Xbox Series S review.